-Georgic Grounds and Gardens indeed inspired Fabiani Giannetto’s new anthology, The Culture of Cultivation: Recovering the Roots of Landscape Architecture (Routledge).
-The projects discussed in the volume restore to landscape architecture a continuity with its history and a useful attention toward georgic practices that are not only at the heart of the profession, but that were also at the center of garden making as a perfunctory activity, as her earlier work on Medici Gardens showed.
+Georgic Grounds and Gardens inspired Fabiani Giannetto’s new anthology, The Culture of Cultivation: Recovering the Roots of Landscape Architecture, which examines the role of agriculture today and aims to restore to landscape architecture a useful attention towards georgic practices that are not only at the heart of the profession, as the work of Frederick Law Olmsted in this country exemplifies, but that were also at the center of garden making as a vernacular practice, as her earlier work on Medici Gardens showed.

-Fabiani Giannetto’s research has been supported by two fellowships at Dumbarton Oaks, the University Research Foundation at the University of Pennsylvania, the American Philosophical Society, the Mellon Foundation and, most recently, a National Endowment for the Humanities fellowship awarded by the Folger Shakespeare Library.
-She has served as member of the editorial board of the journal Studies in the History of Gardens and Designed Landscapes.
-She has lectured in Switzerland, Germany, Italy, England, and the United States.
+Dr. Fabiani Giannetto’s research has been supported by two fellowships at Dumbarton Oaks, the University Research Foundation at the University of Pennsylvania, the American Philosophical Society, the Mellon Foundation and, most recently, a National Endowment for the Humanities fellowship awarded by the Folger Shakespeare Library.

 Think like a Historian, Imagine like a Designer: A Conversation on Landscape History and Design Education